coanor/dotfiles/README.md

 Clone the repo, then `cd` to root of the repo:

 ```
-$ stow vim # create symbol links of all files under path vim to ~/
+$ stow -t ~/ vim # create symbol links of all files under path vim to ~/
-$ stow bash # create symbol links of all files under path bash to ~/
+$ stow -t ~/ bash # create symbol links of all files under path bash to ~/
 ...
 ```